Connalia/htrec/README.md

-# [HTREC 2022](https://www.aicrowd.com/challenges/htrec-2022/): HTREC 2022: "One Rule Based System to rule them all" - Improving the HTR output of Greek papyri and Byzantine manuscripts in simple way
+# [HTREC 2022](https://www.aicrowd.com/challenges/htrec-2022/): "One Rule Based System to rule them all" - Improving the HTR output of Greek papyri and Byzantine manuscripts in simple way

 ### Ranking